Travel Ball

 At what age do most players start travel ball?

-It varies widely by region and family, from as young as 8U to waiting until middle or high school — there is no single correct starting age.
+It varies widely by region and family, from as young as 8U to waiting until middle or high school.
+This means there is no single correct starting age.

 Related terms

-- Showcase EventA showcase event is an organized gathering where players perform standardized drills and tests — such as 60-yard dash times, throwing velocity, exit velocity, and pitching velocity — in front of college recruiters or professional scouts, rather than in the context of a regular game.
+- Showcase EventA showcase event is an organized gathering where players perform standardized drills and tests.
+This means such as 60-yard dash times, throwing velocity, exit velocity, and pitching velocity.
+This means in front of college recruiters or pro scouts, rather than in the context of a regular game.

 - Age vs Level (Scouting)Age vs level is the practice of evaluating a player's performance relative to how old they are compared to the competition they are facing, since being young for a level is generally a positive sign and being old for a level tempers otherwise strong numbers.

-- Player Development PlanA player development plan is a written, individualized outline of a player's current skill level, specific priorities to work on, and a timeline or checkpoints for reassessing progress, rather than an unstructured, generic practice routine.
+- Player Development PlanA player development plan is a written, individualized outline of a player's current skill level, specific priorities to work on.
+A timeline or checkpoints for reassessing progress, rather than an unstructured, generic practice routine.

 - Scouting Report (Player)A scouting report is a written evaluation of a player that grades their tools, describes their present skill level and physical projection, and gives an overall opinion of their future outlook.